 Every tradie knows that the right tools make a massive difference to the quality of the job and the time each job takes.
 A saw from a $2 shop will not do the same job as a precision saw from a specialist tool supplier, and as much as I love Microsoft, the Office suite of programs don’t do the same job as specialist programs.

 Tools that I use to cut my marketing time down and to increase my ability to batch my marketing are Buffer, Feedly and Canva.
 These are surprisingly budget friendly and still deliver outstanding results.

 Read more about Useful Apps for Small Business

 You don’t have to be a social media tart across every platform to get marketing results.
 Choose your social media and general marketing strategy based on:

 - where your customers are,

 - where you personally hang out.

-There’s no point in doing a Facebook marketing strategy if you hate it with a passion, don’t have an account and would prefer to knit instead of hang out on Facebook.
+There’s no point in doing a Facebook marketing strategy if you hate it with a passion, don’t have an account and would prefer to knit instead of hanging out on Facebook.